wolfeidau/buildbox-lifx/README.md

 # Bulding

-The following command will compile an executable and put it in `bin/buildbox-lifx`.
+The following command will compile an executable and put it in `bin/buildbox-lifx` (GOOS=windows will build add .exe).

 ```
 make